Differential Elimination and Algebraic Invariants of Polynomial Dynamical Systems: The Rosenfeld- Algorithm for Algebraic Invariants

 First we describe a purely algebraic algorithm, ${\tt Triangulate}$, that we use as a subroutine in $\rgaexp$.
 The general structure of ${\tt Triangulate}$ mirrors that of $\rgaexp$ but does not have to deal with derivatives.
 After presenting both algorithms, proving them correct, and interpreting the output, we analyze their complexity.

 Intuitively, ${\tt Triangulate}$ is a recursive divide-and-conquer algorithm that decomposes the radical of a saturation ideal into an intersection of radical ideals determined by regular algebraic systems.
 (The same high-level description also applies to $\rgaexp$, but in that case using \emph{differential} polynomial rings and ideals.)
-Case splits are based on assigning initials and separants either to the set of equations or inequations.

 \begin{remark} To facilitate the complexity analysis in Section \ref{rgabds} (e.g., Theorem \ref{cxtyTri}), we use the following convention in describing ${\tt Triangulate}$ and $\rgaexp$: unless stated otherwise, ``pseudodivision" refers to a single step of pseudodivision as discussed in Remark \ref{premred}. \end{remark}